Pentecostalism: Trinitarianism and Oneness

 During the 1910s, the Finished Work Pentecostal movement split over the nature of the Godhead into two camps – Trinitarian and Oneness.
 The Oneness doctrine viewed the doctrine of the Trinity as polytheistic.

 The majority of Pentecostal denominations believe in the doctrine of the Trinity, which is considered by them to be Christian orthodoxy; these include Holiness Pentecostals and Finished Work Pentecostals.
 Oneness Pentecostals are nontrinitarian Christians, believing in the Oneness theology about God.

-In Oneness theology, the Godhead is not three persons united by one substance, but one God who reveals himself in three different modes.
+In Oneness theology, the Godhead is not three persons united by one essence, but one God who reveals himself in three different modes.
 Thus, God relates himself to humanity as our Father within creation, he manifests himself in human form as the Son by virtue of his incarnation as Jesus Christ (1 Timothy 3:16), and he is the Holy Spirit (John 4:24) by way of his activity in the life of the believer.
 Oneness Pentecostals believe that Jesus is the name of God and therefore baptize in the name of Jesus Christ as performed by the apostles (Acts 2:38), fulfilling the instructions left by Jesus Christ in the Great Commission (Matthew 28:19), they believe that Jesus is the only name given to mankind by which we must be saved (Acts 4:12).

-The Oneness doctrine may be considered a form of Modalism, an ancient teaching considered heresy by the Roman Catholic Church and other trinitarian denominations.
+The Oneness doctrine may be considered a form of Modalism, an early Christian theological position that was rejected as heretical by the wider Church and condemned at the First Council of Nicaea in 325 AD and later reaffirmed at the First Council of Constantinople in 381 AD.
+According to Nicene Christian Churches, this position is inconsistent with the Nicene Creed, which affirms that the Son is eternally begotten of the Father and consubstantial with Him.
 In contrast, Trinitarian Pentecostals hold to the doctrine of the Trinity, that is, the Godhead is not seen as simply three modes or titles of God manifest at different points in history, but is constituted of three completely distinct persons who are co-eternal with each other and united as one substance.
 The Son is from all eternity who became incarnate as Jesus, and likewise the Holy Spirit is from all eternity, and both are with the eternal Father from all eternity.